 The ship has a supply of wet weather gear but we recommend that you bring your own if you have them for your own personal comfort.
 Good quality flat-heeled shoes are essential and walking boots are ideal.
 We also recommend that you pack a number of layers as it can get cold on evening and night watches.

 These should be packed in a 'squashy' or 'holdall' type bag as suitcases are not allowed on board.

 Our Cook serves 3 hearty meals a day and can cater for most dietary requirements.
 This can include a cooked breakfast, cereals, toast and fruit juice in the morning, followed by salad, soup, sandwiches or a baked potato for lunch, and then a filling evening meal such as lasagne, chilli con carne, curry or a roast dinner.
 Tea, coffee and other refreshments are also available, or snacks which are chargeable from our tuck shop.

 Smoking is only permitted on the Well Deck.

 No. TS Pelican is a dry-ship at sea.
 This means that the serving and drinking of alcohol is prohibited.
 Boats and booze don't mix!

 A watch is a nautical word for a team.
 When you join the ship you will be required to report to the officer in charge and you will sign the ship's papers as a member of the ship’s crew.
 You will then be allocated your bunk and assigned to a watch.

-There are usually three or four watches on board the ship and you will remain a member of the watch for the duration of your voyage.
+There are usually three or four watches on board the ship and you will remain a member of the watch for the duration of your voyage - this includes throughout the night.
 The bond between watch members is often the highlight of a voyage on TS Pelican.
 During the daily routine your watch will either be on duty, resting, eating, or doing domestic duties.

 When you are not on watch you will be allowed free time.
 It’s that chance to read that book you have always wanted, sit on the bow watching dolphins or relax.